 Victims of Crime

-Are you – or someone you are related to – a victim of a crime for which the offender is serving a federal prison sentence of two years or more?
+Are you or a loved one a victim of a crime where the offender is serving a federal prison sentence of two years or more?
+Do you provide care for a crime victim or their children in such circumstances?

-If so, you have a right to request information about the offender while they are serving a federal sentence.
+If so, you have the legal right to request information about the offender while they are serving their sentence.

 -